jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 ## Part 7A — Firearms prohibition orders

 ### 39 Interpretation
+In this Part,—
+  - **associate of a gang or an organised criminal group** means an individual who associates with a gang or an organised criminal group
+  - **criminal activity** means an activity that constitutes the commission of an offence
-For the purposes of this Part, firearm or related item means any firearm, pistol, pistol carbine conversion kit, restricted weapon, airgun, imitation firearm, magazine, part of a firearm or restricted weapon, prohibited item, or ammunition.
+  - **firearm or related item** means any firearm, pistol, pistol carbine conversion kit, restricted weapon, airgun, imitation firearm, magazine, part of a firearm or restricted weapon, prohibited item, or ammunition
+  - **insignia** , in relation to a gang or an organised criminal group,— (a) means a sign, symbol, or representation commonly displayed to denote membership of, or an affiliation with, a gang or an organised criminal group, not being a tattoo; and
+    (b) includes any item or thing to which a sign, symbol, or representation referred to in paragraph (a) is attached or affixed (for example, clothing or a vehicle)
+  - **member of a gang or an organised criminal group** includes the following:
+    (a) an individual who is a prospective member or nominee:
+    (b) an individual who demonstrates affiliation to a gang or an organised criminal group by displaying the gang’s or group’s insignia:
+    (c) an individual who is involved in the affairs of a gang or an organised criminal group for the likely purpose of participating in a criminal activity
+  - **prospective member or nominee** , in relation to a gang or an organised criminal group, means a person who is a member of the gang or the organised criminal group but who does not have full membership status.

 ### 39A When FPO may be made
 (1) This section applies when a court is sentencing an offender who—